-Located around 54km from Imphal, in the state of Manipur, Loktak Lake is another wonderful creation of nature.
-On this unbelievably beautiful lake, one can find, the world?s only floating islands, known as ?Phumdis?.
-Loktak lake also has world?s largest floating park, the Keibul Lamjao National Park.
+Located around 54km from Imphal, in the state of Manipur, Loktak Lake is another wonderful natural wonder of India.
+On this unbelievably beautiful lake, one can find, the world's only floating islands, known as 'Phumdis'.
+Loktak lake also has the world's largest floating park, the Keibul Lamjao National Park.

-Located in Buldhana district of Maharashtra, this lake is another natural marvel created by a meteorite hitting Earth around 52,000 years ago.
+Located in Buldhana district of Maharashtra, this lake is another natural wonder of India created by a meteorite hitting Earth around 52,000 years ago.
 One of the incredible gifts of nature, Lonar Crater lake is surrounded by magnificent temples and scenic beauty.
 This attractive lake is both saline and alkaline at the same time, attracting scientists from far and wide.

 Nestled in Chamoli district of Uttarakhand, Valley of Flowers is an abode of heaven for visitors.
 Famous for its exotic flowers and endangered fauna, the valley of flowers is richly diverse and splendidly beautiful.

 Located in the city of Jaisalmer, the golden sand of the Mighty Thar is strangely pleasant.
 The best time to visit the sand dunes of Jaisalmer is during the sunrise or sunset when the sun's light pours life into the dead shades of sand.
 You can ride in style with your fast SUV or enjoy each moment on a slow camel ride; both are spectacular.
 You may end up camping with a bonfire applauding this natural wonder of India.